TEACH JC Co-op Information

 (5) We are not associated with any particular church.
 We currently meet at North Johnson City Baptist Church and continue to have a good relationship with the generous staff at this church.

 While we aren't associated with one church, we are a Christian group with a statement of faith and we strive to be guided by Biblical principles in our dealing with each other.

 (6) We try to minister not only to students but to homeschooling parents.
-To that end, every parent has one hour "off" and is encouraged to hang out in our "Parent Room" where we have food and drinks.
-We also offer a "Homeschooling Support" class for parents that meets at co-op at various times throughout the year.
+We offer a "Homeschooling Support" class for parents that meets at co-op at various times throughout the year.

 (7) While we are NOT a private school, we are a large group and need certain rules to function properly and safely.
 Participants are required to wear nametags on campus and follow a code of conduct.

 (8) We ask that both parents and students make a genuine commitment to their classes and attendance.

 (9) We are non-profit organization, fees are collected to pay for our facilities and expenses.

 (10) Our Co-op meets on Fridays at North Johnson City Baptist Church, located at 305 Ferndale Road in Johnson City.